AckerlyXu/heima/articles/expressroute/expressroute-move.md

 - ExpressRoute circuits that were created in the Resource Manager deployment model do not have access to the classic deployment model by default.
 - ExpressRoute circuits that have been moved from the classic deployment model to the Resource manager deployment model are accessible from both deployment models by default.
 - An ExpressRoute circuit always has access to the Resource Manager deployment model, regardless of whether it was created in the Resource Manager or classic deployment model.
-This means that you can create connections to virtual networks created in the Resource Manager deployment model by following instructions on [how to link virtual networks](/documentation/articles/expressroute-howto-linkvnet-arm/).
+This means that you can create connections to virtual networks created in the Resource Manager deployment model by following instructions on [how to link virtual networks](./expressroute-howto-linkvnet-arm.md).
 - Access to the classic deployment model is controlled by the **allowClassicOperations** parameter in the ExpressRoute circuit.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] All quotas that are documented on the [service limits](/documentation/articles/azure-subscription-service-limits/) page apply.
+> All quotas that are documented on the [service limits](../azure-subscription-service-limits.md) page apply.
 As an example, a standard circuit can have at most 10 virtual network links/connections across both the classic and the Resource Manager deployment models.

 ## Controlling access to the classic deployment model

 You can enable a single ExpressRoute circuit to link to virtual networks in both deployment models by setting the **allowClassicOperations** parameter of the ExpressRoute circuit.

 Setting **allowClassicOperations** to TRUE enables you to link virtual networks from both deployment models to the ExpressRoute circuit.
-You can link to virtual networks in the classic deployment model by following guidance on [how to link virtual networks in the classic deployment model](/documentation/articles/expressroute-howto-linkvnet-classic/).
-You can link to virtual networks in the Resource Manager deployment model by following guidance on [how to link virtual networks in the Resource Manager deployment model](/documentation/articles/expressroute-howto-linkvnet-arm/).
+You can link to virtual networks in the classic deployment model by following guidance on [how to link virtual networks in the classic deployment model](./expressroute-howto-linkvnet-classic.md).
+You can link to virtual networks in the Resource Manager deployment model by following guidance on [how to link virtual networks in the Resource Manager deployment model](./expressroute-howto-linkvnet-arm.md).

 Setting **allowClassicOperations** to FALSE blocks access to the circuit from the classic deployment model.
 However, all virtual network links in the classic deployment model are preserved.
 In this case, the ExpressRoute circuit is not visible in the classic deployment model.